🇬🇧

 Lean on the supermarkets

-Tesco, Sainsbury's, M&S, Waitrose, Co-op, and Asda all carry extensive, clearly labelled plant-based ranges.
-M&S Plant Kitchen, Tesco Plant Chef, and Sainsbury's own-label vegan line are consistently reliable and available in most towns.
-In any UK city or large town, a supermarket is rarely more than a short walk away — use it as your base of operations rather than a fallback.
+Tesco, Sainsbury's, M&S, Waitrose, Co-op, Asda, Aldi, and Lidl all carry extensive, clearly labelled plant-based ranges.
+M&S Plant Kitchen, Tesco Plant Chef, and Sainsbury's own-label vegan line are consistently reliable.
+In any UK city or large town, a supermarket is rarely more than a short walk away.
+In rural areas, identify the nearest large branch before you travel.
+Selection varies by branch: stock up at larger stores before heading to smaller or rural branches.

 02